GSathish/eece211/j-adt-development.md

 			Implementing the method puts pressure on both the tests and the specs, and you may find bugs in them that you have to go back and fix.
       So finishing the job may require changing the implementation, the tests, and the specs, and bouncing back and forth among them.

-Let's broaden this to a recipe for
-**Writing an abstract data type**:
+Let's broaden this to a recipe for **writing an abstract data type**:

 1. **Spec.**
    Write specs for the operations of the datatype, including method signatures, preconditions, and postconditions.